VIGIL1992/ezer/README.md

 Features

+    Static Website: The website does not rely on server-side logic and is built purely using frontend technologies.
     Responsive Design: The site adapts to different screen sizes for optimal user experience.
-    SEO Optimized: The website includes proper meta tags such as title, keywords, and author for search engine optimization.
+    SEO Optimized: The website includes meta tags for title, keywords, and author to enhance search engine visibility.
     Developed by: Pixell Media Technologies | Vigil Nath K K

 Technologies Used

     Frontend: HTML, CSS, JavaScript
-    Backend: PHP
     Hosting: The website is live on https://ezer.ae/

 Meta Information